|||

 Current

 1. I am the director of the Center for Outbreak Response Innovation, which is funded by a $23.5M grant from CDC.
 CORI is partnering with several state health departments, the National Governor’s Association, broadcast meteorologists, and a major employer.
 We aim to improve the speed, accuracy, and use of data and analytics during health emergencies.
-Together with a large team, notably Crystal Watson.
+Together with a large team, notably Crystal Watson and Alison Kelly.

 2. I run several projects related to improving the process of outbreak response.
 ORBIT, for example, is developing guidelines for what information public health authorities should report to the public during outbreaks.
 Together with Vanessa Grégoire and Alex Zhu.

 3. I am also interested in identifying ways for the healthcare system to better serve patients.
 My Voices in Print project partners with patients or their advocates to craft editorials or perspective pieces for publication in academic journals that contribute to conversations supporting the evolution of standards of care for their conditions.
-Together with Alyson Browett and Elena Martin.
+Together with Alyson Browett and Alanna Fogarty.

 Previous